 There's more to citrus than lemons and limes.
 With multiple varieties of color and flavor combinations, there are many options for growing citrus.
-Discover the differences and find the perfect citrus type for your garden.
+Whether you're looking for tart fruit, sweet fruit, or something in between, discover the differences and find the perfect citrus type for your garden.

 It has the appearance of a lemon, but this member of the citrus family yields little or no juice and lots of pulpy flesh.
 The fruit of citron is large and thick-skinned, and it usually grows on a scraggly tree that sometimes serves as a novelty.
 'Etrog' is the most common variety, but the fingered citron 'Buddha's Hand' has an unusual fruit shape and is often used in floral displays.

 The citron's thick rind can be candied for use in flavorings and marmalades.
 It's most common in fruitcakes and Christmas puddings.
 'Buddha's Hand' citron is ornamental, but in a pinch its "fingers" may be grated and used for flavoring.
 The tentacles of this unusual fruit are mostly pith (the zest is almost impossible to separate), so other varieties are better for preserves.

 Researchers believe the grapefruit is a hybrid of pummelo and sweet orange that originated in the West Indies.
 To bear quality fruits, grapefruit trees require a long, hot growing season.
 Because the grapefruit is able to hang on the tree for long periods without deteriorating, you can attain acceptable flavor in cooler regions.